-- Rescheduling of class offerings could accommodate less commuting to and from school for students and faculty.
+Rescheduling of class offerings could accommodate less commuting to and from school for students and faculty.
 This may be accomplished by more efficient use of classroom scheduling, a more aggressive approach to using the 4:30 teaching block, and improving access between the day and evening schools.
 If there is effective coordination of these and other proposals this could result in an efficient class consolidation schedule.
-This could then potentially reduce each commuter's trips by 20% - Promote carpooling for students.
+This could then potentially reduce each commuter's trips by 20%

+- Promote carpooling for students.
 Currently there are few viable incentives for carpooling.
 It is largely viewed as inconvenient, with scheduling differences being the major concern.
 If the scheduling of classes was condensed, this could address a portion of that concern.
 The creation of a parking fee may also act as an incentive for carpooling (a deterrent for not carpooling).
-Students who did carpool, and registered as carpoolers, would have their fee waived and would be provided with preferential and guaranteed parking.
+Students who did carpool, and registered as carpoolers, would have their fee waived and would be provided with preferential and guaranteed parking. - Increasing access to rail service.

-- More efficient use of the campus shuttle bus with a goal of moving one bus off line.
-The shuttle services need to be reevaluated to delineate between what is necessary and what is simply a convenience.
-Once scheduling is reevaluated, the mode of transportation needs to be examined.
-The prospects of a more efficient vehicle need to be considered. - Increasing access to rail service.
 Because Framingham State University is adjacent to a rail line, a feasibility study needs to be updated to consider how many commuters would be accommodated by rail service, and how cost effective it would be to negotiate a link to the current commuter lines in Framingham. - More efficient use of the Campus Police fleet.
 The relative size of the campus may lend itself to more foot patrol and bicycle patrols, particularly in warm weather months.
 The energy efficiency of the fleet will be taken into consideration.
 Hybrids or electric vehicles may be an option.
-The University purchased a police vehicle in 2008 and it is a Ford escape hybrid. - Reduce campus fleet overall and establish a no-idling policy for all of the University and guest vehicles. - Promote ride share programs like zipride.com - Provide bike racks, storage, and rent free bikes for students to borrow. - Do not allow freshmen resident students to have a car on campus. - Add online and hybrid courses.
+The University purchased four hybrid vehicles. - Reduce campus fleet overall and establish a no-idling policy for all of the University and guest vehicles. - Promote ride share programs like zipride.com - Provide bike racks, storage, and rent free bikes for students to borrow. - Add online and hybrid courses.

-The BENEFITS of addressing an effective and coordinated approach to these and other policy changes would include: reducing an estimated 3,468 metric tons of CO2 emissions, which is a significant reduction in our largest GHG source; reducing traffic congestion on campus and providing for a healthier quality of life campus-wide.
+The BENEFITS of addressing an effective and coordinated approach to these and other policy changes would include: reducing an estimated 3,468 metric tons of CO_2 emissions, which is a significant reduction in our largest GHG source; reducing traffic congestion on campus and providing for a healthier quality of life campus-wide.